Kottonmouth Kings (album)

-Kottonmouth Kings is the eponymous sixth studio album by American hip hop group Kottonmouth Kings.
+Kottonmouth Kings No. 7 is the sixth studio album by American hip hop group Kottonmouth Kings.
 It was released on May 31, 2005 via Suburban Noize Records.
 The album is also known as "No. 7" because of it being the seventh release overall.

 Production was handled by Mike Kumagai and member Daddy X, who also served as executive producer together with Kevin Zinger.
 It features guest appearances from Cypress Hill and Tech N9NE.

 The album peaked at number fifty on the Billboard 200, No. 21 on the Top Rap Albums, No. 2 on the Independent Albums, No. 50 on the Top Internet Albums, and No. 50 on Billboard Comprehensive Albums.